Zeroth-Order Alternating Gradient Descent Ascent Algorithms for a Class of Nonconvex-Nonconcave Minimax Problems: Numerical Experiments

 where $\mathbf{x}^{(t)}$ is the $t$th iteration point generated by the tested algorithm, $\mathbf{x}^*=[-0.195,0.284]^T$ and $\min_{\|\boldsymbol{y}\|_2 \leq 0.5} f(\mathbf{x}^*,\boldsymbol{y})=-4.33$.

-We compare Algorithms \ref{algo1} and \ref{algo2} with the SAGDA algorithm~\cite{yang22b}, which is a first-order algorithm.
-We set $B=50$, $q=2$, $b=10$, $\alpha=0.1$, $\beta=0.1$ in ZO-VRAGDA, $\alpha=0.1$, $\beta=0.1$ in ZO-AGDA and $\tau_{1}=0.1$, $\tau_{2}=0.1$ in SAGDA respectively.
-Note that, for ZO-AGDA algorithm and ZO-VRAGDA algorithm, instead of the exact function value, we use the noisy function value with an additional normal distribution random noise with mean $0$ and variance $0.5$ at each iteration.
+We compare ZO-SAGDA algorithm and ZO-VRAGDA algorithm with the SAGDA algorithm~\citep{yang22b}, which is a first-order algorithm.
+Set $B=50$ for all three tested algorithms.
+We set $q=2$, $b=10$, $\alpha=0.1$, $\beta=0.1$ in ZO-VRAGDA, $\alpha=0.1$, $\beta=0.1$ in ZO-SAGDA and $\tau_{1}=0.1$, $\tau_{2}=0.1$ in SAGDA respectively.
+Note that, for ZO-SAGDA algorithm and ZO-VRAGDA algorithm, instead of the exact function value, we use the noisy function value with an additional normal distribution random noise with mean $0$ and variance $0.5$ at each iteration.

-Figure \ref{figs} shows the average minimum achieved regret function value and the number of function queries up to the $t$th iteration over 5 independent runs, which is the same as that used in~\cite{liu2020min}.
-From Figure \ref{figs}, we can find that the performance of ZO-AGDA algorithm and ZO-VRAGDA algorithm is similar to that of SAGDA algorithm, which is a first order algorithm.
-Moreover, the number of function value computation of ZO-VRAGDA algorithm is much less than that of ZO-AGDA algorithm at each iteration.
+Figure \ref{figs} shows the average minimum achieved regret function value and the number of function queries up to the $t$th iteration over 5 independent runs, which is the same as that used in~\citep{liu2020min}.
+From Figure \ref{figs}, we can find that the performance of ZO-SAGDA algorithm and ZO-VRAGDA algorithm is similar to that of SAGDA algorithm, which is a first order algorithm.
+Moreover, the number of function value computation of ZO-VRAGDA algorithm is much less than that of ZO-SAGDA algorithm at each iteration.